ironsmile/euterpe/README.md

 Configuration
 ======

-HTTPS configuration is saved in a json file, deifferent for every user in the system.
+HTTPS configuration is saved in a json file, different for every user in the system.
 Its location is as follows:

 * Linux or BSD: ```$HOME/.httpms/config.json```
-* Windows: ```%APPDATA%%/httpms/config.json```
+* Windows: ```%APPDATA%/httpms/config.json```

 When started for the first time HTTPMS will create one for you.
 It will be a copy of the default configuration with all possible fields in it.
 Example with all the fields explained follows: